jeremytammik/tbc/a/1985_refinters_link.md

 Meta AI, similar to GPT, cf.
 the [list of large language models](https://en.wikipedia.org/wiki/Large_language_model#List_of_large_language_models).

-It handles prompts differently (and maybe less conveniently) than ChatGPY.
+LLaMa handles prompts differently (and maybe less conveniently) than ChatGPT.
 For example, if you want to know why the sky is blue, don't submit "Why is the sky blue?".
 Instead, submit "The sky is blue because:" and press enter.

 I followed that advice and prompted "The sky is blue because:".
 The answer was rather weird.
 Next, I tried "Gandhi is famous for:".
-That produced an extremely sensible result, although I was surprised how long it went on for.
+That produced a very sensible result, although I was surprised how long it went on for.
-I noteced the parameter `n_predict` was set to 1000, and reduced it to 100.
+I noticed the parameter `n_predict` was set to 1000 and reduced it to 100.
 With that setting, I was very happy indeed with the response to my third prompt, "grass is green because":

 > grass is green because of the chlorophyll in leaves, but it would not be green without light.